onzag/itemize/docs/basics/server-env-variables.md

 ### GLOBAL_MANAGER

-Manager the global manager that connects to postgresql and performs type mantenience tasks, this global manager then sends messages to the cluster managers and extended instances about any updates it has performed to the values in the database, these will in turn keep the users updated, mantaining the realtime of things.
+The global manager that connects to postgresql and performs type mantenience tasks, this global manager then sends messages to the cluster managers and extended instances about any updates it has performed to the values in the database, these will in turn keep the users updated, mantaining the realtime of things.

 ### ABSOLUTE